lamberta/tensorflow/tensorflow/docs_src/programmers_guide/debugger.md

 which is difficult to debug with general-purpose debuggers such as Python's `pdb` due to TensorFlow's computation-graph paradigm.

 This guide focuses on the command-line interface (CLI) of `tfdbg`.
-For guide on how to use the graphical user interface (GUI) of tfdbg, i.e., the **TensorBoard Debugger Plugin**, please visit
+For guide about how to use the graphical user interface (GUI) of tfdbg, i.e., the **TensorBoard Debugger Plugin**, please visit
 [its README](https://github.com/tensorflow/tensorboard/blob/master/tensorboard/plugins/debugger/README.md).